hack2skill/Code-with-Google-Maps/README.md

     - Connect your android device or open Android Virtual Device from Device Manager
     - Select "app" and Select your connected device or Virtual device
     - Run the project/app

+    Web Application:
+    - Clone the repo "PlatformSolutions-Web", where you can find all the prototype implemented source code.
+    - Import project in Visual Studio Code.
+    - Open the Terminal and run the command "npm install --legacy-peer-deps" and "npm start"

 ### Future Scope:
 Enhanced Wealth Meter: The Wealth Meter's features are adaptable to calculate a user's wealth based on the number of energy-consuming devices and their consumption rates.
 This customization provides a more detailed and precise analysis of potential profits under various configuration scenarios.